-Jeff Roth has won more than 70 professionals tournaments, including 15 Michigan PGA major individual championships, a number which ties him with legend Al Watrous and was only recently eclipsed by Scott Hebert, who is also in the Michigan Golf Hall of Fame.
+Jeff Roth has won more than 70 professionals tournaments, including 17 Michigan PGA major individual championships, a number which ties him with Scott Hebert, who is also in the Michigan Golf Hall of Fame.

 His first state title came as a junior golfer in the 1973 GAM Junior Championship, and in 1974 and ’75 he earned all-state honors as a high school golfer.

-His two biggest state wins are the 1998 and 2004 Michigan Open titles, but he has also won four Michigan PGA Professional Championships, five of the Tournament of Champions titles and two Michigan Match Play titles for the Michigan career “Grand Slam.”
+His two biggest state wins are the 1998 and 2004 Michigan Open titles, but he has also won five Michigan PGA Professional Championships, six of the Tournament of Champions titles and two Michigan Match Play titles for the Michigan career “Grand Slam.”

 A golf professional since 1979, he has qualified several times for the PGA Professional Championship and from there multiple times for the PGA Championship among the best players in the world.
 That has continued in the senior ranks where he has won two Michigan Senior PGA Championships and played in the Senior PGA and the U.S. Senior Open as part of his career total of 19 appearances in national majors.